bingshuizhilian/forwardlist/README.md

 # forwardlist
-a c++ forwardlist container implementation
+a forwardlist container implementation using c language